Canada. Department of Indian Affairs. Hobbema Indian Agency fonds

 The fonds consists of official diaries (1903-1907, 1929-1945, 1949); letter register books (1885-1887, 1891-1894, 1902-1912); lists of Metis who withdrew from treaty in Western Canada (1886-1892); Pigeon Lake annuity pay list (1927); invoices, receipts and record books regarding supplies, beef sales and slaughter, grist and saw mill; daily issue books; cashbooks; medical reports; and correspondence regarding industrial schools.

 Gift of Hobbema Indian Agency, 1957-1960.

 Also available on microfilm.

 View finding aid / scanned documents:

-Other Hobbema Indian Agency records are held by National Archives.
+Other Hobbema Indian Agency records are held by Library and Archives Canada.
 Microfilm copies of some of these records are available at Glenbow.

 (M=manuscript; N&P=photos; R=sound recordings; S=slides; F=films)